andrewbloese-00/gpt-pdf-reader/README.md

 # PDF Text Extraction and Markdown Conversion Tool

 This project is designed to extract text from PDF files and convert it into either plain text or markdown format.
-It is modular in nature, consisting of several key components: `PDFBot.js` for the core functionality, `cli.js` for the command-line interface, and utility scripts such as `read.js` and `strUtils.js` for text processing and interaction with OpenAI's GPT models.
+It consists of several key modules: `PDFBot.js` for the core functionality, `cli.js` for the command-line interface, and utility scripts such as `read.js` and `strUtils.js` for text processing and interaction with OpenAI's GPT models.

 ## Overview